solowon27/HTML-and-CSS/README.md

 module-01-challenge

 # description
-this is a homework assignment for the first module of the UofU coding bootcamp.
-The purpose of this assignment is to refactor the code of a website to make it more accessible and to make it follow the semantic HTML elements.
+This is a homework assignment for the first module of the UofU coding bootcamp.
+The assignment is to refactor the code for a webpage to make it more accessible.
+The webpage is for Horiseon Social Solution Services, a company that provides marketing services.
+The webpage includes a header with a navigation bar, a hero image, three sections that describe the services offered by Horiseon, and a footer with contact information.
+The webpage is currently using semantic HTML elements, but the code could be improved to make it more accessible and follow search engine optimization best practices.
+The goal of this assignment is to refactor the code to make the webpage more accessible and improve its search engine optimization.

 # project address